Flowering Dogwood (Cornus)

-An appealing, all-season addition to landscapes, the Flowering Dogwood has much to offer.
-It has attractive light to dark green foliage turning red to reddish purple in the fall.
-Glossy red fruit or drupes, ripens from September to October with the fruit persisting until mid-December.
+The Flowering Dogwood has much to offer, appealing, all-season addition to landscapes.
+It has attractive light to dark green foliage turning red to reddish-purple in the fall.
+Glossy red fruit or drupes ripens from September to October, with the fruit persisting until mid-December.

-While leafless, the Flowering Dogwood shows off its interesting and unusual growth habit.
+While leafless, the Flowering Dogwood shows off its exciting and unusual growth habit.

 The most spectacular season is two to three weeks in early spring when the beautiful flowers blossom.

-There are over 100 cultivars of flowering dogwoods with a wide variety of features.
-Depending on the variety, the flowers on these trees can differ in size and color, ranging from white, pinks or reds.
-Some may have unusual growth habits or variegated foliage making them an interesting landscape addition.
+There are over 100 cultivars of Flowering Dogwoods with a wide variety of features.
+Depending on the variety, the flowers on these trees can differ in size and color, ranging from white, pink, or red.
+Some may have unusual growth habits or variegated foliage, making them an interesting landscape addition.